nirajkb/SDE/docs/architecture/system-architecture.md

 ## Component Details

 ### 1. Click Ingestion Layer

-This is where all the clicks will first enter the system.
+The Click Ingestion Layer consists of a load balancer and the click ingestion API.
+This layer is the first layer where the clicks made on the ads will enter the system.

-- **Load Balancer (NGINX)**: Using NGINX as it's lightweight and can handle concurrent connections.
-It will spread the incoming click requests across multiple API instances so no single server gets overwhelmed.
+- **Load Balancer**: We need a load balance layer that can handle concurrent connections and distribute the load (i.e. incoming clicks) across multiple instances, there by protecting the system from overload.
+NGINX is one of the light weight options widely used in the industry.

-- **Click Ingestion API (Node.js)**: A simple Node.js HTTP server.
-The primary job of this server is to validate the click data and add some additional information like timestamps and IP addresses before passing it along.
+- **Click Ingestion API**: This is a simple HHTP server.
+This server validates the incoming clicks and decorates it with additional information, in our case time stamp and ip address, and passes the validated clicks to the next stage of processing.
+Node.js would be a good option to clickly implement a simple HTTP server.

 - **Rate Limiting**: Basic rate limiting to prevent Denial of Service attacks.
-Set it to 1000 clicks per minute per IP address
+Ideally the load balancer or the API Gateay would provide it.
+For a simple setup, it is set to 1000 clicks/minute/IP address for this project.

 ### 2. Message Queue (Pub-Sub Core)
 Heart of the pub-sub architecture.
 Using Kafka for pub-sub